Superman in film: Collections

 The initial four Superman films starring Christopher Reeve were released previously on VHS, and throughout the film series' history, three box sets of the films have been released by Warner Bros.
-The first occurred on May 1, 2001, when The Complete Superman Collection was released both on DVD and VHS, containing that year's DVD/home video releases of Superman, Superman II, Superman III, and Superman IV.
+The first occurred on May 1, 2001, when The Complete Superman Collection was released both on DVD and VHS, containing that year's DVD/home video releases of Superman, II, III, and IV: The Quest for Peace.
 The set was valued at US$49.99 for the DVD release and US$29.99 for the VHS release, and received positive reviews.

 The four Christopher Reeve films were again released on November 28, 2006, in new DVD releases to coincide with Superman Returns, also released in that year.
 Superman (1978) was released in a four-disc 'special edition' similar to Superman II, which was released in a two-disc special edition.
 Both Superman III and IV were released in single disc 'deluxe editions', and all four releases were available together in The Christopher Reeve Superman Collection, an 8-disc set that was valued at US$79.92 and received positive reviews (like the 2001 set before it).

 Also on November 28, 2006, a 14-disc DVD box set titled Superman Ultimate Collector's Edition was released, containing the four Reeve films, along with Superman II: The Richard Donner Cut, Superman Returns, and Look, Up in the Sky: The Amazing Story of Superman, among other releases.
 All contents of the set were housed within a tin case.
 The set was valued at US$99.92, and received extremely positive reviews when first released.
-However, after only a day on the market, Warner Bros announced that there were two errors discovered within the set: the first was that the 2.0 audio track on Superman, was instead the 5.1 audio track already on the disc; and the second was that the Superman III disc was not the 2006 deluxe edition as advertised, but the 2001 release instead.
+After only a day on the market, however, Warner Bros. announced that there were two errors discovered within the set: the first was that the 2.0 audio track on Superman, was instead the 5.1 audio track already on the disc; and the second was that the Superman III disc was not the 2006 deluxe edition as advertised, but the 2001 release instead.
 The set was soon recalled, and Warner Bros offered a toll-free number to replace the faulty discs for people who had already purchased the set.
 Due to popular demand, a corrected set was released and Superman Ultimate Collector's Edition returned to store shelves on May 29, 2007.

-On October 14, 2008, another Christopher Reeve Superman film collection was released, entitled Superman: 4 Film Favorites, containing all four films, but with far less bonus material than previous sets.
+Another Christopher Reeve Superman film collection was released on October 14, 2008, entitled Superman: 4 Film Favorites, containing all four films, but with far less bonus material than previous sets.
 The collection was a 2-disc DVD-18 set that included the first disc of both special editions from the 2006 release and both deluxe editions.

 The entire Superman anthology was released on Blu-ray for the first time on June 7, 2011.

+All of the Christopher Reeve Superman films were released on Ultra HD Blu-ray in 2023.